Reckong Peo

+Notable locations

-The primary attractions of Recong Peo are the Chandi Mata Temple and Bhabha Valley.
+The primary attractions of Reckong Peo are the Chandi Mata Temple and Bhabha Valley.
 Apart from Kinnaur Kailash high mountain peak, you can also observe the high mountain peak of Raldang located in Greater Himalayas.

 Apple orchards are found in abundance due to favorable climatic conditions.
 Houses are built traditionally that depict the culture and lifestyle of Himachal Pradesh.

 The nearest airport is Kullu Manali Airport, 245 km from Reckong Peo by road.